 Essence: The Rico Mountains are a small range separated into two blocks by the Dolores River and the historic mining hamlet of Rico on CO 145.
 There are seven ranked peaks on the west block and five on the east.
 Whitecap lies one mile southwest of Blackhawk Mountain, the high point in the range.
 The long, 4.2 mile approach on the Colorado Trail begins from Hotel Draw in the Hermosa Creek drainage.
 The woods retreat in the crystalline, high alpine Straight Creek basin.
 Leave the cross-state trail at "Blackhawk Pass" and the excitement begins.
 The half-mile-long north ridge of Whitecap is an exercise in mindfulness for experienced mountaineers.
 It is exposed and the rock is shattered and loose.
 The near vertical crux on the summit cone argues for limiting group size to two.
 The flat-topped, relatively spacious summit is another of Colorado's remarkable points of vantage.
 LiDAR, a new, more accurate measurement technology, has elevated Whitecap to 12,409 feet with a prominence of 365 feet.
 The hike is within the San Juan National Forest.

 Travel: In a 4WD, high clearance vehicle turn west from US 550 into Purgatory Resort and measure mileage from there.
 Drive up the winding road and turn right on FSR 576 near the upper parking lots at a small brown building (0.4 mile).
 Turn right at 3.2 miles toward the Hermosa Creek Trail.
 At 8.7 miles the spur to popular mountain bike trails branches left.
 Stay on the main road following a sign for Hotel Draw and Bolam Pass.
 The road deteriorates.
 Ford Hermosa Creek at a shallow, distributed, and flat crossing at 10.2 miles.
 Avoid in high water.
 At 11.2 miles turn left on FSR 550 (unsigned) toward Hotel Draw.
 The dirt road narrows and is prone to developing deep ruts.
-The track is impassible when wet.
 There is a small pullout and sign for the Colorado Trail at 15.0 miles, Benchmark 10,419'.
 Allow 45 minutes to one hour from Purgatory.

 Distance and Elevation Gain: 11.1 miles; 2,900 feet